Campus-Molndal-JIN23/Problemlosarna-WebShop/README.md

 </p>

 ## Description
-A fullstack e-commerce, Maven Springboot RESTful API application where you as a registered user can buy <i>super</i> random stuff.
-The application uses both a frontend and a backend in multiple modules.
+A fullstack e-commerce, Maven Springboot RESTful API application where you as a registered user can buy <i>super</i> random stuff.\

+#### if you are not logged in you can:
+- View all products.
+- View a specific product.
+- Register a new user.
+- Log in.

+When registering as a user the backend will generate a JWT token that will be stored in the frontend until you log out or the token expires.

+#### If you log in as a user you can:
+- View all products
+- View a specific product
+- Add product to your basket.
+- Checkout the basket.
+- View your order history.

+When you add a product to your basket, the backend will generate a new basket for the user and add it to the database.\
+When you checkout the basket, the backend will fetch the basket from the database and create a new order for the user.\
+When you view your order history the backend will fetch all orders that are connected to your user id and display them.

+#### If you log in as an admin you can:
+- view all products.
+- view a specific product.
+- View all users orders.
+- Add new items to the shop.
+- Update products.
+- Delete products.

-The backend is built with Java and Springboot and the frontend with Thymeleaf and HTML.
-The application uses a MySQL database to store data.
+The backend is built with Java and Springboot, and uses both a MySQL database to store data and an in-memory H2 database for testing.\

-Other features in the project are Spring Security, JWT, various Unittests, CSS and Javascript.
+It uses Spring Data JPA to communicate with the databases and Spring Security to handle authentication and authorization.

+The frontend is built with Thymeleaf, HTML, JS, Bootstrap 5 and CSS.

 ## What was your motivation?
-Aim to build the first fullstack application as a group.
-Even though prior small to no experience in frontend before.
+Our assignment was to build a fullstack application with a RESTful API backend and a frontend that consumes the API.\

-* Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-  What problem does it solve?
-  What did you learn?
-  Table of Contents (Optional)
-  If your README is long, add a table of contents to make it easy for users to find what they need.
+We wanted to build something that was close to a real world application and use as many of the technologies we have learned as possible for the backend.\
+None of us had any experience with building frontend before this project, so it's been a great learning experience.

 ## Installation
-IF, your using IntelliJ IDEA make sure you are using atleast version 2023.2, otherwise div. errors may occur.
+If you are using IntelliJ IDEA, make sure you are using at least version 2023.2, otherwise errors may occur.
 If they still do, try clearing IntelliJ:s cache and restart.

-Important!
-if you don't have a local MySQL database running on your computer, the application will not start. you will get an error message that the application cant connect to the database.\

 To use the application you need to have a local MySQL database running on your computer.
 Download MySQL Community from https://dev.mysql.com/downloads/installer/ and install it.